-We invite you to cast a glance at the list of 25 top test automation tools for your product.
+We invite you to cast a glance at the list of 25 top test automation tools and solutions for your product.
 Our goal was to create a register where everyone could find a piece of software that they would like.
 Therefore, we have included in this selection not only the most popular automation testing tools but also less recognizable niche products belonging to completely different pricing tiers.

 We hope you find a lot of useful information in this round-up article.
 Let’s get started!